What’s New in Phase II?

 Release of second wave changes (winter 2024)

 In early April, we released the second wave of draft amendments to the land use code, including changes to the four core articles that comprised the first wave, plus all remaining articles of the land use code.
-Take a look at the second wave changes and give us input here.

 LD 2003 AMENDMENTS